SaerTrial/SaerTrial.github.io/_posts/2024-12-14-static-program-analysis.md

 foo(x);
 ```

-finding such a variable will become more cubersome if we implement both analyses in the same direction - forward or backward, then information about `foo(x)` cannot be passed back to previous definition statements for analysis.
+finding such a variable will become more cumbersome if we implement both analyses in the same direction - forward or backward, then information about `foo(x)` cannot be passed back to previous definition statements for analysis.

 ![Image alt]({{ site.baseurl }}/assets/image/2024-12-14-static-program-analysis/forward_backward_analysis.png
  "data flow direction for backward and forward analysis").